 Recently, the series E funding saw a fresh influx of funds, namely $275 million.
-Companies like Bridgepoint Capital have been significant investors, with others like General Catalyst and DST global being generous contributors in previous rounds.
-The company declares to have raised funds amounting to $465 million till date, a staggering amount by any measure.
+Companies like Bridgepoint Capital have been significant investors.
+With others like General Catalyst and DST global being generous contributors in previous rounds.
+The company declares to have raised funds amounting to $465 million to date, a staggering amount by any measure.

 Here’s a look at why they’re such a lucrative option for investors and customers alike.

 In the restaurant delivery business, there are many types of models that can be engaged with by a company seeking to establish itself.
-Some companies own assets on ground in the form of restaurants, and have their own delivery fleets to do the logistical job.
-Yet other companies are take-away exclusive, and the third kind link the restaurant to the logistics fleet and then the consumer, facilitating all-round involvement.
+Some companies own assets on the ground in the form of restaurants and have their own delivery fleets to do the logistical job.
+Yet other companies are take-away exclusive.
+The third kind links the restaurant to the logistics fleet and then the consumer, facilitating all-around involvement.

 Deliveroo is the third kind, and this works to their advantage.
 Certainly, logistics is a difficult business to handle.
 If done right, however, then restaurants that previously did not even have delivery options solicit the power of such services to get their products across.

-Deliveroo also specializes in tying up with high-grade, ‘premium’ restaurants who do not have another method of expanding their clientele (their focus is often on the in-house restaurant environment).
+Deliveroo also specializes in tying up with high-grade, ‘premium’ restaurants that do not have another method of expanding their clientele (their focus is often on the in-house restaurant environment).

 So how do they manage to get on with this audacious 32-minute promise?

 Company founder William Shu is an extremely enterprising man, particularly when you get to know that he was the company’s first delivery boy.
 While Shu admitted to Forbes Magazine that he did not have any technical know-how of logistics.
 Being on the delivery runs certainly helped him – nearly 6 hours of toil a day in the suburbs of bustling London.